-Painted for Sir John Fleming Leicester, 5th Bt & 1st Baron de Tabley (1762-1827) in 1806 for 300 guineas and bought at his sale on 7 July 1827 for £472.10s. by the 3rd Earl of Egremont; thence by descent, until the death in 1952 of the 3rd Lord Leconfield, who had given Petworth to the National Trust in 1947, and whose nephew and heir, John Wyndham, 6th Lord Leconfield and 1st Lord Egremont (1920-72) arranged for the acceptance of the major portion of the collections at Petworth in lieu of death duties (the first ever such arrangement) in 1956 by H.M.Treasury.
+Painted for Sir John Fleming Leicester, 5th Bt & 1st Baron de Tabley (1762-1827) in 1806 for 300 guineas and at Tabley Hall until 1810 when rolled up out of sight of his new wife; bought at his posthumous sale on 7 July 1827, lot 53 for £472.10s. by the 3rd Earl of Egremont (1751-1837); thence by descent, until the death in 1952 of the 3rd Lord Leconfield, who had given Petworth to the National Trust in 1947, and whose nephew and heir, John Wyndham, 6th Lord Leconfield and 1st Lord Egremont (1920-72) arranged for the acceptance of the major portion of the collections at Petworth in lieu of death duties (the first ever such arrangement) in 1956 by H.M.Treasury.

 Petworth, The Egremont Collection (National Trust)

 John Hoppner, RA (London 1758 – London 1810), artist